 *Your individual chip time starts when you cross the mat to enter the water, and stops at the run finish.

 *Water temperature will be borderline for cold enough for wetsuits this time of year.

 *Water temperatures up to and including 78 degrees wetsuits are allowed

 *If the water temperature is between 78-84 degrees you can still wear a wetsuit but will be asterisk in results

-*Water temperartures is at 84 degrees or higher no wetsuits allowed.
+*Water temperatures is at 84 degrees or higher no wetsuits allowed.

 *See ‘USAT Rules’ section below for more info on rules regarding wetsuits or follow link there to USAT website

 *Maximum of 8 bicycles per rack, first come first serve placement, we have ample amount of racks at this race.

 *Transition will be in the main Bowman Lake parking lot, or very near it.